4nt0ineB/MyLittleCLibrary/README.md

 The *TypeDescriptor* gets this through a type manifest which handle specific functions of the type to be manipulated.
 Its like defining you own type in Python (\_\_str__, \_\_eq__, \_\_lt__, etc...).

-When making new structures you passes the manifest of the type you want they care :
+When making new structures you passes the manifest of the type you want they carry :
 ```c
 ArrayList l = new_array_list(int_m); /* Voilà, you have got a brand new array list of int */
 ```